ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

 Besides the pipeline environment variables and secrets, these parameter values are provided for user script stages.

 You can access repos, artifacts, files, and env variables by using the `pipelinectl` command in the user scripts.
-Use the following methods: list_repos, load_repo, load_artifact, list_artifacts, get_env.
+Use the following methods: `list_repos`, `load_repo`, `load_artifact`, `list_artifacts`, and `get_env`.

 #### `pipelinectl`
 {: #cd-devsecops-scripts-pipelinectl}

-`app-repo` default is the default app repo that is cloned internally by the pipeline and added to the pipeline by using the `save_repo pipelinectl` interface with the `app-repo` reference name.
+`app-repo` is the default app repo that is cloned internally and added to the pipeline by using the `save_repo pipelinectl` interface with the `app-repo` reference name.
 If you set up the pipeline from the toolchain template, the default repo is either provided by the repo pipeline UI parameter or selected by its toolchain binding name.
 Use the `load_repo` command to access properties from the saved `app-repo`.

 #### Values in `/config/`
 {: #cd-devsecops-scripts-configvalue}